rapidsai/raft/docs/source/raft_ann_benchmarks.md

 | GGNN      | `ggnn`                                                           |
 | HNSWlib   | `hnswlib`                                                        |
 | RAFT      | `raft_brute_force`, `raft_cagra`, `raft_ivf_flat`, `raft_ivf_pq` |

-By default, the index will be placed in `bench/ann/data/<dataset_name>/index/<name>`.
-Using `sift-128-euclidean` for the dataset with the `algo` example above, the indexes would be placed in `bench/ann/data/sift-128-euclidean/index/algo_name/param1_val1-param2_val2`.

 ## Adding a new ANN algorithm